maorlipchuk/Wiki-Link-Validator/README.md

 ## SETUP
 * Make sure <i>python</i> and <i>git</i> are installed on your env.
 * Clone the wiki git repo you want to scan, as so : `git clone git@github.com:{any wiki project}.git`
-  For example, this is how we clone ovirt-site:
+  For example, this is how to clone ovirt-site:
   ```
      git clone git@github.com:oVirt/ovirt-site.git
   ```